spdk/spdk/scripts/perf/nvmf/README.md

 Test results for all workload combinations are printed to screen once the tests are finished.
-Additionally all aggregate results are saved to /tmp/results/nvmf_results.conf
+Additionally all aggregate results are saved to /tmp/results/nvmf_results.conf Results directory path can be changed by -r script parameter.